top of page

 Male orchid.

-The male Orchis is part of the genus Orchis largely amputated from many species now classified in the genera Anacamptis or Dactylorhiza.
+The male Orchis is part of the genus Orchis, largely amputated from many species now classified in the genera Anacamptis or Dactylorhiza.

 Click on the photos to enlarge